bradleyhop/lsd-solarized-theme/README.md

 rewrite of the GNU utility `ls` with lots of added features like colors, icons, tree-view, more formatting options etc.

-This theme is designed using the [Solarized](https://github.com/altercation/solarized) color scheme, but should work well with most light-colored terminal themes.
-I've tried to keep the spirit of the default theme by using different colors for file size, date, and file permissions.
+This theme is designed using the [Solarized](https://github.com/altercation/solarized) color scheme.
+I've found the light color theme works well with most light-themed console terminals.

 *Light Theme*